 UE is only required to measure PRS resources that are fully or partially overlapped with measurement gaps, and the requirements in clause 9.9.2, 9.9.3 and 9.9.4 are applicable to PRS resources that are fully or partially overlapped with measurement gaps.

 A PRS resource is considered to be fully (partially) overlapped with measurement gaps if all (some) of its instances are overlapped with a measurement gap occasion.
-A PRS resource instance is considered to be overlapped with measurement gap occasion if the minimum number of unmuted repetitions of the instance is fully covered by the MGL excluding RF switching time, where the minimum number is given in the accuracy requirements in clause 10.1.23, 10.1.24 and 10.1.25 for RSTD, PRS-RSRP and UE Rx-Tx time difference, respectively.
+A PRS resource instance is considered to be overlapped with measurement gap occasion if the minimum number of unmuted repetitions of the instance taking into account nr-DL-PRS-ExpectedRSTD-Uncertainty and nr-DL-PRS-ExpectedRSTD is fully covered by the MGL excluding RF switching time, where the minimum number is given in the accuracy requirements in clause 10.1.23, 10.1.24 and 10.1.25 for RSTD, PRS-RSRP and UE Rx-Tx time difference, respectively.

 When UE is configured with measurement for more than one positioning requests, the measurement period for each request may be longer than measurement period when UE is configured with measurement for single positioning request.